KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 # vNext

-## Source generation support for DI is here (https://github.com/ppy/osu-framework/pull/5541)
+## Add source generator for dependency injection (https://github.com/ppy/osu-framework/pull/5541)

 This one's been brewing for a long time while I tried to figure out the best way to do things.
 It provides a structural foundation on top of which we can build other source generators.